acanewby/kaniko/README.md

 #### Caching Base Images

 kaniko can cache images in a local directory that can be volume mounted into the kaniko pod.
-To do so, the cache must first be populated, as it is read-only.
+To do so, the cache must first be populated.
 We provide a kaniko cache warming image at `gcr.io/kaniko-project/warmer`:

 ```shell